 Hummus Said – At the Ancient Market

 Another joint worth checking out is the local hummus bar that everyone knows in Acre as Hummus Said.
-Local flock the place and if you really want feel like any other Israeli you should visit this place.
-In addition you won’t have to break the bank since a bowl of hummus would be about 20 ILS and if you feel you want to go for seconds you’ll get another nice warm hummus dish on the house.
+Local flock the place and if you really won’t feel like any other Israeli you should visit this place.
+In addition, you won’t have to break the bank since a bowl of hummus would be about 20 ILS and if you feel you want to go for seconds you’ll get another nice warm hummus dish on the house.
 So trust there is no way in the world you’ll feel left the Hummus Said still craving for more of the delicious hummus.
-By the way there are known for their Mashwasha which is another form hummus.
+By the way, there are known for their Mashwasha which is another form of hummus.